martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ## Delete group
 Group deletion requires confirmation.
 Programs from the deleted group are moved to the default group.

+## Postpone group
+The "Postpone group" button next to "Add a New Program" moves the nearest scheduled run of the whole group once.
+Select a new date and start time for the first program; a preview of the original and new time range is shown before confirmation.
+The new start must be later than the original start, must be in the future, and can be set no more than 30 days ahead.

+OSPy finds the nearest future run of every enabled program in the group and shifts all these runs by the same time difference.
+Program order, durations, and relative gaps are preserved.
+For example, a group scheduled today from 18:00 to 22:00 can be postponed until tomorrow at 07:00; the shifted run will then finish at approximately 11:00.

+Postponement does not change the normal program definitions or their later scheduled days.
+Only the nearest original run is skipped once and its replacement runs at the new time.
+Postponed programs still respect the scheduler state, rain blocks, the rain sensor, output usage limits, and station delays.
+The postponement is saved in the settings and survives an OSPy service restart.
+Only one active postponement is allowed per group.

+An active postponement is displayed beside the group as the original time, an arrow, and the new time.
+Use "Cancel postponement" to remove it.
+If the original time has not arrived, the normal original run is restored.
+If the original time has already arrived, it is not started again for safety; only the replacement run is cancelled.
+A group with an active postponement cannot be deleted; cancel the postponement first.
+Creating and cancelling a postponement is available only to an administrator and is protected by login and CSRF verification.

 ## Run Now
 With the button "Run Now" we start the program immediately regardless of the time and date of the scheduler.